 Requests for temporary water use permits must be submitted to the District in the form of a letter or electronic mail.
 A water use permit application for the proposed use must be pending with the District.
 The letter must contain the reason for the request, the amount requested, the proposed use of the water, the source of the water, and the length of time the water is needed.
 Temporary water use permits shall not be issued as a result of the applicant's failure to properly plan for the need to use water.

 Temporary permits issued by the District will expire on the day following the next regular Governing Board meeting, at which meeting the Governing Board will determine whether the requested water use meets the criteria in subsection 373.223(1), F.S., and is necessary prior to final action on the related water use permit application.

-At such meeting, the Governing Board may reauthorize the temporary permit if the water use does not meet the criteria in subsection 373.223(1), F.S., is causing adverse effects to occur, or is no longer needed.
+At such meeting, the Governing Board may reauthorize the temporary use to expire on the day following the next regular Governing Board meeting.

+The Governing Board will terminate a temporary permit if the water use does not meet the criteria in subsection 373.223(1), F.S., is causing adverse effects to occur, or is no longer needed.

 The issuance of a temporary water use permit under this section and section 373.244, F.S., does not obligate the District to issue a water use permit pursuant to section 373.223, F.S.